Paid Time Off and Leaves of Absence

-As soon as an employee becomes aware that he or she is (or will become) temporarily disabled from working for any medical reason, the employee must promptly advise his or her supervisor in writing of the reason and the anticipated commencement date.
+As soon as an employee becomes aware that he or she or a eligible family member is (or will become) temporarily disabled for any medical reason, the employee must promptly advise his or her supervisor in writing of the reason and the anticipated commencement date.
 A doctor's certificate specifying the expected duration of the disability is required.
 A formal medical leave of absence begins on the 31st day following the last day of work.
 Human Resources must be notified of any medical leaves that will exceed 30 days in duration.

-After 5 years of service, staff employees are invited to apply for short-term absences to participate in service projects, enrich their lives, or further their career.
-For more information, please contact Human Resources.
+After 5 years of service, staff employees are invited to apply for short-term absences to participate in volunteer service projects.
+For more information, please review the section 17.9 of the University Policy manual or contact Human Resources.